dlespiau/patchwork/docs/rest.rst

     usually through |git send-email|.
 Series can evolve over time and gain new revisions as the work matures through reviews, testing and new iterations.

-    More about series and revisions can be found in :ref:`submitting-patches`
+    More about series and revisions can be found in :ref:`submitting-patches`.

 **revision**
     A collection of patches.